rewritehackathon/predict-hers/README.md

 How well the algorithms are working and highlights which company needs the immediate attention.
 The variation of each gaseous hazard as a graph.
 SMS and Email notifications are sent as soon as the components cross the hazard levels.

+**How to run**

+Run the python3 Hackathon.py
+It automatically runs another python script AutomaticEmail.py and SendSMS.py and Web.py